pourmalek/CovidVisualizedCountry/README.md

 Run in Stata "Users/local-user-name/Downloads/CovidVisualizedCountry/20210709/code/master/do country master.do" on your local machine after the directory /CovidVisualizedCountry/ is downloaded into and is located in the root of /Downloads/ folder of your local machine, for uptake 20210709; and other instances of 202YMMDD for other uptake dates.

-Preproduced _outputs_ are stored for each uptake, e.g., [`20210709`](https://github.com/pourmalek/CovidVisualizedCountry/tree/main/20210709/), in folder [`output`](https://github.com/pourmalek/CovidVisualizedCountry/tree/main/20210709/output), for each component study, i.e., [`DELP`](https://github.com/pourmalek/CovidVisualizedCountry/tree/main/20210709/output/DELP), [`IHME`](https://github.com/pourmalek/CovidVisualizedCountry/tree/main/20210709/output/IHME), [`IMPE`](https://github.com/pourmalek/CovidVisualizedCountry/tree/main/20210709/output/IMPE), [`LANL`](https://github.com/pourmalek/CovidVisualizedCountry/tree/main/20210709/output/LANL), and [`SRIV`](https://github.com/pourmalek/CovidVisualizedCountry/tree/main/20210709/output/SRIV), plus [`JOHN`](https://github.com/pourmalek/CovidVisualizedCountry/tree/main/20210709/output/JOHN) as benchmark.
+Preproduced _outputs_ are stored for each uptake, e.g., [`20210709`](https://github.com/pourmalek/CovidVisualizedCountry/tree/main/20210709/), in folder [`output`](https://github.com/pourmalek/CovidVisualizedCountry/tree/main/20210709/output), for each component study, i.e., [`DELP`](https://github.com/pourmalek/CovidVisualizedCountry/tree/main/20210709/output/DELP), [`IHME`](https://github.com/pourmalek/CovidVisualizedCountry/tree/main/20210709/output/IHME), [`IMPE`](https://github.com/pourmalek/CovidVisualizedCountry/tree/main/20210709/output/IMPE), [`LANL`](https://github.com/pourmalek/CovidVisualizedCountry/tree/main/20210709/output/LANL), and [`SRIV`](https://github.com/pourmalek/CovidVisualizedCountry/tree/main/20210709/output/SRIV), and [`PHAC`](https://github.com/pourmalek/CovidVisualizedCountry/tree/main/20210910/output/PHAC), plus [`JOHN`](https://github.com/pourmalek/CovidVisualizedCountry/tree/main/20210709/output/JOHN) as benchmark.
 Combined results are stored in [`merge`](https://github.com/pourmalek/CovidVisualizedCountry/tree/main/20210709/output/merge).
 All merged graphs for each uptake are accessible via main page of each uptake date, e.g., https://github.com/pourmalek/CovidVisualizedCountry/tree/main/20210709/ and the link is placed in front of **Merged graphs of uptake 20210709** [here](https://github.com/pourmalek/CovidVisualizedCountry/blob/main/20210709/graphs%20merge%2020210709.pdf)

 *********